vitalii-komenda/Fun-fun-algorithms/README.md

 List of fun fun algorithms from various learning platforms ==
-The purpose is to save my solutions for self improvement
+The purpose is to store my solutions for self improvement

 ---